robcarver17/pysystemtrade/docs/production.md

 If you don't initialise capital deliberately, then the first time that is run it will populate the fields with the defaults (which will effectively mean your capital will be equal to your current trading account value).

 After initialising the capital is updated [daily](#update-capital-and-pl-by-polling-brokerage-account).
 First the valuation of the brokerage account is captured, and compared to the previous valuation.
-The difference between the valuations is your profit (or loss) since the capital was last checked, and this is written to the p&l accumulation account.
+The difference between the valuations is your profit (or loss) since the capital was last checked, and this is written to the P&L accumulation account.

 What will happen next will depend on `production_capital_method`.
 Read [this first](https://qoppac.blogspot.com/2016/06/capital-correction-pysystemtrade.html):